10 Best Datadog Alternatives to Consider in 2025

 • Applied intelligence: New Relic uses a machine learning engine to detect errors and anomalies so that you may respond to incidents faster.

 The standard plan of New Relic starts at $0/month with 100GB/month of data included.
-Additional data will be charged at $0.30/GB if you go over the limit.
-Adding multiple users to your team will also cost you: each full platform user would be $99/month, and each core user would be $49/month.
+Additional data will be charged at $0.40/GB if you go over the limit.
+Adding multiple users to your team will also cost you: each full platform user starts at $99/month (with the first user at $10/month in Standard edition), and each core user would be $49/month.

 Pros: